-17. Yoga mat – You’d think that when you’re working for yourself at home you’d find all of the time in the world to exercise, but for many people that is not true.
+You’d think that when you’re working for yourself at home you’d find all of the time in the world to exercise, but for many people that is not true.
 It may be just as time consuming for a freelancer to drive to the gym as it was when they worked in an office, but surely it’s not so hard to unroll a yoga mat and do 20 to 30 minutes of yoga a few times a week.

-18. Exercise ball – Exercise balls really help strengthen your core.
+Exercise balls really help strengthen your core.
 I use one almost every day.
 You don’t even have to set aside time to work out with them; you can substitute an exercise ball for your office chair so that you can naturally be strengthening your core while you work.
 You’ll also be helping to improve your posture and prevent discomfort from sitting in one place for too long.

-The GoFit Pro professional grade exercise ball was voted the Best Budget exercise ball by Wire Cutter magazine, and you can get one here.
+The GoFit Pro professional grade exercise ball was voted the best budget exercise ball by Wire Cutter magazine, and you can get one here.

-19. Standing desk – Sitting is the new smoking, as you may have heard.
+Sitting is the new smoking, as you may have heard.
 Fortunately, freelancers who work at home don’t have to sit as much as in the past, with the invention of the standing desk.
 With this, you can alternate between sitting and standing to keep healthier and more comfortable during your working hours.

 This Bright Stone standing desk goes up and down with ease, can hold about 26 pounds and comes fully assembled.
 You can get one here.

-20. Light therapy lamp – Working at home logically means that you usually spend more time at home than elsewhere.
+Working at home logically means that you usually spend more time at home than elsewhere.
 Even if the freelancer in your life wants to go get some work done in a coffee shop or library, the weather may be so bad that they say forget it.
 Being cooped up inside all winter can really darken your mood, but a light therapy lamp can brighten it up again.